felixgao-0/my-website/README.md

-# my-website
+# My Website
+It's my website, my little corner of the internet!

+## Hosting

+Find my site here: (TODO: Add URL me)

-Its my website!
-Hosted on Nest, a free website host run by Hack Club!
+Hosted on Nest with a cron job to clone from the current repo.
+Nest is a free website host run by Hack Club!
+Free for anyone under 18, anywhere, everywhere.
+Google "hack club" for more!